vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 ‘taste,’ ‘smell,’ and ‘touch’ in the substance-mahābhūta ‘earth.’
 Touch \(sparśa\) is not permanent because its ‘substratum’ \(āśraya\) is not permanent either \(4\).

-100  Candrānanda quotes sūtra 1.1.15 as one which elucidates the relationship between dravya and karma.
+[^100]:  Candrānanda quotes sūtra 1.1.15 as one which elucidates the relationship between dravya and karma.
 If the ordering of the Sūtras was correctly made by the Baroda 1961 edition, Candrānanda must refer here, in fact, to 1.1.16 \(karmalakṣaṇa\) not 1.1.15 \(guṇalakṣaṇa\).

-34 * Introduction to Indian philosophy and Vaiśeṣika* The impermanence of ‘earth’ \(pṛthivī\) refers to the composite state of earth \(compounded by atoms – paramāṇu\) and the state of an earthly product such as pot \(ghaṭa\) that is prone to ‘destruction’ \(vināśa\).
+The impermanence of ‘earth’ \(pṛthivī\) refers to the composite state of earth \(compounded by atoms – paramāṇu\) and the state of an earthly product such as pot \(ghaṭa\) that is prone to ‘destruction’ \(vināśa\).
 In the second part, however \(6–18\), the question of permanence and impermanence of qualities shifts towards that of atoms \(paramāṇu\).
 The nature of qualities like colour, taste, and touch is discussed in relation to substances like ‘water,’ ‘fire,’ and ‘air’ \(7–8\); when discussing the elements ‘water,’ ‘fire,’ and ‘wind,’ Candrānanda looks at the state of their atomic composition \(8–10\).101 Thakur \(2003\), classifies 9–13 as dealing with the

 ‘origination of the first five qualities.’
 Qualities are born of heating, hence they are not co-eternal with substances because substances pre-exist qualities \(12\).102